ansible/ansible/docs/docsite/rst/user_guide/windows_setup.rst

 When running on PowerShell v3.0, there is a bug with the WinRM service that limits the amount of memory available to WinRM.
 Without this hotfix installed, Ansible will fail to execute certain commands on the Windows host.
-These hotfixes should installed as part of the system bootstapping or imaging process.
+These hotfixes should installed as part of the system bootstrapping or imaging process.
 The script `Install-WMF3Hotfix.ps1 <https://github.com/jborean93/ansible-windows/blob/master/scripts/Install-WMF3Hotfix.ps1>`_ can be used to install the hotfix on affected hosts.

 The following PowerShell command will install the hotfix: